 Medical Equipment Loans

-Medical equipment is the foundation of a successful practice.
-Aging technology can hamper your ability to provide quality care.
-Whether you are purchasing new equipment or are paying to repair existing ones, equipment financing can cover up to 100% of the costs.
+Medical equipment is the foundation of a successful practice, since aging technology can hamper your ability to provide quality care.
+Equipment financing can cover up to 100% of the costs (depending on creditworthiness and equipment type) for new equipment purchases or repairs to existing ones.

 The structure of an equipment loan is similar to a car loan; the equipment, such as an X-ray machine, serves as collateral for the financing.